Things to Do in Long Beach, CA

 Aquarium of the Pacific

-A visit to the Aquarium of the Pacific immerses you in California’s largest aquarium, a 360,000-square-foot hub of over 100 exhibits and more than 11,000 animals representing about 500 species.
-You’ll move from luminous tidepools to the deep-blue of Shark Lagoon, noticing how each habitat reflects ocean rhythms and human impact.
-In Lorikeet Forest you’ll feed nectar to vibrant birds, feeling a direct, joyous connection to wildness.
 Pacific Visions frames research and sustainability with clear, hopeful storytelling that empowers you to act for ocean health.
-Behind-the-scenes tours and workshops give practical knowledge—how aquarists care for species, why conservation matters, and what you can do locally.
+Behind-the-scenes tours and workshops give practical knowledge: how aquarists care for species, why conservation matters, and what you can do locally.
 The exhibits don’t just show life; they invite choices: reduce plastic, support habitat protections, rethink consumption.
 You leave equipped, not burdened, with concrete steps toward stewardship.
-The aquarium turns observation into liberation, offering both wonder and the tools to protect the blue world you depend on.

 The Queen Mary

-Step aboard the Queen Mary and you’ll feel the weight of its 1936 history as a luxury liner turned wartime troopship, now parked in Long Beach as a museum and hotel.
+Step aboard the Queen Mary and you’ll feel the weight of its history as a luxury liner turned wartime troopship, now moored in Long Beach as a museum and hotel.
 You can tour restored staterooms and the Captain’s Cabin, join guided historical walks or themed dining events, and view exhibits that trace the ship’s cinematic and cultural legacy.
 If you’re up for something spookier, nightly ghost tours and paranormal investigations tap into the vessel’s reputation as one of the city’s most haunted attractions.

 Historic Ocean Liner

 Launched in 1936, the Queen Mary sits permanently in Long Beach as a National Historic Landmark you can walk through, sleep aboard, and explore on guided tours.
-You’ll feel the ship’s dual identity—luxury liner and wartime troop transport—underneath its sweeping Art Deco lines and original furnishings.
+You’ll feel the ship’s dual identity: luxury liner and wartime troop transport, underneath its sweeping Art Deco lines and original furnishings.
 Move through grand public rooms, imagine transatlantic voyages, and notice the craftsmanship that defined the golden age of ocean travel.
-The vessel’s museum displays give context without overwhelming: timelines, artifacts, and stories that connect you to global history and personal narratives.
-Special events keep the ship alive, from themed dinners to after-dark investigations, inviting you to claim a piece of its past and experience a vast, stubbornly defiant sense of freedom.

 Tours and Exhibits

-When you board the Queen Mary, guided tours and self-led exhibits fold together to reveal layers of luxury, war service, and Hollywood glamour—each deck offering a different chapter to explore.
-You’ll move through cabins and corridors that once hosted transatlantic travelers, noting the Captain’s Cabin with its distinctive bathtub and ornate details that speak to a bygone opulence.
 Museum displays trace the ship’s wartime conversion and its role in film and celebrity culture, and knowledgeable guides deliver crisp context about architecture, people, and pivotal events.
 Seasonal programs add fresh perspectives, from themed exhibits to performances, so you can return and see new facets.
 The experience frees you to piece history together on your own terms.

 Haunted Attractions

-Aboard the Queen Mary you’ll find a reputation for the uncanny that’s as integral to the ship as its art deco fittings and transatlantic history.
-You’ll walk dim corridors where crew and guests are said to linger, and guides will share measured accounts of apparitions, footsteps and cold spots that history alone can’t explain.
+Aboard the Queen Mary you’ll find a reputation for the uncanny as integral to the ship as its art deco fittings and transatlantic history.
+Guides say crew and guests linger in dim corridors, with measured accounts of apparitions, footsteps, and cold spots that history alone can’t explain.
 You can join nightly ghost tours that trace the ship’s tragedies and mysteries, or sign up for hands-on investigations using EMF meters and other gear to seek proof yourself.
-Room B340 draws particular attention; reports of noises and sightings concentrate there.
-Seasonal events, especially Halloween, turn the vessel into a collective rite—part storytelling, part empowerment—where you confront fear and claim your curiosity.

 Museum of Latin American Art (MOLAA)

 Step inside the Museum of Latin American Art (MOLAA) and you’ll find the only U.S. institution devoted exclusively to modern and contemporary Latin American art, with a diverse collection of over 1,500 works from across the region.
 You’ll move through rotating exhibitions that challenge narratives and invite freedom of expression, and you’ll join workshops like Paint & Sip that teach techniques while loosening creative grip.
 The sculpture garden lets you breathe among large-scale pieces, seeing art and nature in dialogue.
-MOLAA’s programs foster community, cultural exchange, and the confidence to claim space for your voice.

 | Feature | Why it matters |